 Findings from the scientific community and regulators

 There are several studies, investigations, and other forms of scientific research from scientists, reputable institutions, organizations, and even regulators that associate PFAS, also known as ‘forever chemicals’, with serious health issues like liver cancer.
-Some of the most notable findings include:
+Some of the notable findings include:

 Get evaluated for a PFAS-related liver cancer claim